bgalitsky/relevance-based-on-parse-trees/README.md

 ## Configuring OpenNLP.Similarity component

-VerbNet model is included by default
+VerbNet model is included by default.
-To include word2vector model
+To include word2vector model, download it and make sure the following path is valid:
+`resourceDir + "/w2v/GoogleNews-vectors-negative300.bin.gz"`